tclvisais a standard Tcl extension providing a binding

 The Resource Manager session holds result of last operation the

-session is used in, for example visa::open
+session is used in, for example visa::open or visa::find.

 In the following example we’re reading from an instrument and checking whether it timed out.